So, you’ve just been summoned for jury duty – now what?

 A coordinating skirt suit is perfect for those who want to give off a feminine yet powerful vibe

 Dresses can be worn but should be in darker colors like navy, black, or grey.
 The hemline should fall below the knee and not be form-fitting.
+You will notice that many business professional dresses are sleeveless.

 Conservative but chic, this belted denim midi dress has a collar and a modest slit at the knee-grazing hem